Diseases & Conditions

 Rotator Cuff Tears

 A rotator cuff tear is a common cause of pain and disability among adults.
-In 2013, almost 2 million people in the United States went to their doctors because of a rotator cuff problem.
+Each year, almost 2 million people in the United States visit their doctors because of a rotator cuff problem.

 A torn rotator cuff will weaken your shoulder.
 This means that many daily activities, like combing your hair or getting dressed, may become painful and difficult to do.